poroping/terraform-provider-device42/docs/resources/device42_ipam_subnet.md

 * `create_from_parent` - Use to create subnet from parent.
 * `check_if_exists` - Use to check if subnet exists already.

-If addition to above the resource exports the following attributes:
+In addition to above the resource exports the following attributes:

 ## Attribute Reference